 With really cheap keyboards that have neither, you hear the exact same note played at the exact same volume no matter what.

-With mid-range keyboards that can ONLY sense how hard you press the keys, you will most likely hear the exact same sample played over and over…but at different volumes.
+On mid-range keyboards that can ONLY sense how hard you press the keys, you will most likely hear the exact same sample played over and over…but at different volumes.

 With good keyboards using sophisticated sound engines, you get not only variations in volume, but in attack as well.
 Which creates the maximum level of realism in the dynamics of your playing.